ethereum/ethereum-org-website/src/content/energy-consumption/index.md

 # Ethereum energy consumption {#introduction}

 Ethereum is a green blockchain.
 It uses a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) consensus mechanism that can be run on low-powered devices and does not require heavy computation to participate.
-Under Ethereum's proof-of-stake mechanism the network is secured using staked Ether rather than expended energy (as in [proof-of-work](/developers/docs/consensus-mechanisms/pos)).
-This means the energy expended by the Etheruem network is very small - on the order of 0.01 TWhr/yr.
+Ethereum's proof-of-stake mechanism secures the network by using staked ETH rather than expended energy, like in [proof-of-work](/developers/docs/consensus-mechanisms/pos).
+The switch to proof-of-stake means the energy expended by the Ethereum network is relatively small - on the order of 0.01 TWh/yr.

 ## Proof-of-stake energy expenditure {#proof-of-stake-energy}